Coronavirus: China’s Wuhan city abruptly raises toll by 50%, admits to omitted fatalities

 On Thursday, state-run CCTV said the government was updating the numbers in accordance with the law.
 “Coronavirus figures not only concern people’s health and lives, but also the credibility of the government,” the special government operation team overseeing epidemic containment efforts in Wuhan was quoted as saying.
 “The revision of the figures not only protects citizens’ rights...it also shows the government’s respect for each individual.”

-The coronavirus, which has infected 21.57 lakh people and killed 1.44 lakh deaths, is believed to have originated late last year in a seafood market in Wuhan that has been closed and boarded up since January.
+The coronavirus, which has infected 21.57 lakh people and caused 1.44 lakh deaths, is believed to have originated late last year in a seafood market in Wuhan that has been closed and boarded up since January.